AyomideBalo/AyomideBalo/README.md

 <h2>Visual Report: Environment, Equality, and AI Bias (Research)</h2>

 I created a visual report that analyses the impact of technology on the environment, society, and the issue of AI bias.
 My report explores how technological advancements can influence global carbon emissions, create a digital divide, and perpetuate biases in artificial intelligence.
 I worked with a partner and completed questions 1 and 3 whilst my partner completed question 2.
+I achieved 75/100 and 85/100 on my questions.

 For Question 1, I critically evaluated the environmental costs and benefits of transistor technology, using data analysis and visualisations to show the correlation between increased transistor usage and CO2 emissions.
 I achieved a score of 75/100 on this question.
 For Question 3, I investigated how the global disparity in AI development can introduce biases, using a case study of a clinical risk prediction algorithm to demonstrate how racial bias can be embedded in AI systems.
 I scored 85/100 on this section.
 And the lecturer commented on how interesting and well-researched this part section was.